 1. Comparison of Balloon Sinus Dilation (Balloon Sinuplasty) for medically refractory chronic rhinosinusitis versus Maximal Medical Therapy for Chronic Rhinosinusitis.

-Patients with diagnosed chronic rhinosinusitis will have the option of managing their disease with a balloon sinus dilation intervention versus the second option of undergoing further medical therapy.
-Dr. Karanfilov is serving as a co-principal investigator with Dr. Chris Melroy and Dr. Spencer Payne.
-Study actively enrolling, please call for appointment to determine eligibility.
+Patients with diagnosed chronic rhinosinusitis had the option of managing their disease with a balloon sinus dilation intervention versus the second option of undergoing further medical therapy.
+Dr. Karanfilov served as a co-principal investigator with Dr. Chris Melroy and Dr. Spencer Payne.
+This study is currently closed.

 2. A novel, herbal based nasal spray for nasal obstruction.

-Principal investigator, Frederick A. Kuhn, M.D., of Georgia Nasal & Sinus Institute is heading up a double blinded, placebo control trial evaluating the effectiveness of an all natural, herbal based nasal spray in relieving nasal obstruction.
-The study involves completing a few simple nasal questionnaires and taking a smell test.
-Please inquire regarding participation and whether you are a candidate.
-Study is currently open for enrollment.
+Principal investigator, Frederick A. Kuhn, M.D., of Georgia Nasal & Sinus Institute headed up a double blinded, placebo control trial evaluating the effectiveness of an all natural, herbal based nasal spray in relieving nasal obstruction.
+The study involved completing a few simple nasal questionnaires and taking a smell test.
+This study is closed.

 3. A novel irrigation protocol.

-A new irrigation device and irrigation formula will be tested.
-Participants will receive the device and materials at no cost.
-Study to begin enrollment in September.
+A new irrigation device and irrigation formula was tested.
+Participants received the device and materials at no cost.
+Study is closed.